zjremo/trae-agent/README.md

 ### Setup API Keys

-We recommand to configure Trae Agent using the config file.
+We recommend to configure Trae Agent using the config file.

 You can also set your API keys as environment variables: